zhiyong-0929/PDF-compactoe/README.md

 ![Image text](https://github.com/zhiyong-0929/PDF-compactor/blob/master/screen_shoot.png)

 6. Future Work:
-a.
-Use bootstrap to make the front-end more beautiful.
+* Use bootstrap to make the front-end more beautiful.
-b.
-Realize the function that we can let the user upload a pdf zip file and compact them.
+* Realize the function that we can let the user upload a pdf zip file and compact them.